-In this feature, we’re going to introduce you to Alpharetta, Georgia based abstract artist Emma Bell.
-Check out the interview below to get to know Emma and see more of her artwork.
+In this feature, we’re going to introduce you to Emma Bell, a USA abstract artist based in Georgia.
+Check out the interview below to get to know Emma and see more of her ‘bright, happy & textured’ abstract art.

 All images are from the website of the artists we feature.
 Some links may be affiliate links which means we may earn commission if you click through and make a purchase.
 This helps support our team & allows us to keep our features completely free for artists.